USEPA/EPA_MOVES_Model/docs/DebuggingMOVES.md

 | 5     | 21           | 40           |
 | 2     | 21           | 10           |

 If the units are *per average day*, then MOVES will calculate 220 total starts in a week.
 However, if the units are *portion of week*, MOVES will only calculate 50 total starts in a week. **All MOVES input tables use units of *per average day***.
-However, either of these units can be selected for a MOVES output database in the runspec.
-If MOVES outputs by day look inconsistent, double check the units selected in the runspec make sure it matches how you are using the data in the output database.
+However, either of these units can be selected for a MOVES output database in the RunSpec.
+If MOVES outputs by day look inconsistent, double check the units selected in the RunSpec make sure it matches how you are using the data in the output database.

 ### Create the smallest set of runs that demonstrate the issue

 Testing MOVES is typically an iterative process.
 If a potential bug occurs in a large run, testing small changes in inputs could potentially take hours or days.
 Large input databases can be complicated to tweak without making mistakes, and large output datasets can be tricky to process and interpret.
-For these reasons it is extremely helpful to try to find the most minimal runspec and set of inputs that will reproduce the issue.
+For these reasons it is extremely helpful to try to find the most minimal RunSpec and set of inputs that will reproduce the issue.
 Ideally, a test run in MOVES should only take a few minutes to complete, and the outputs should provide enough diagnostic information to demonstrate the scope of the issue.
 Below are some suggestions for how to reduce the scope of a MOVES run.

-#### Limit timespan
+#### Limit time span

-Select the smallest timespan that captures the unexpected output.
+Select the smallest time span that captures the unexpected output.
 Ideally this is one year, one month, one day type, and one hour.
 Some issues however may require an expanded scope.
 For example, calculating evaporative emissions require all hours.
 Likewise, capturing temperature effects often requires multiple months.
 In that case it is best to select months that would show the largest difference in temperature effects like January and July.

 #### Limit source types